TheJacksonLaboratory/jupyterhub-for-workshops/README.md

+# jupyterhub-for-workshops

 ---
 **Deprecation Notice**

-Although the below deployment works, please use [this repository](https://github.com/TheJacksonLaboratory/jupyterhub-on-gke) for more secure Jupyterhub deployment.
+>> Although the below deployment works, please use [this repository](https://github.com/TheJacksonLaboratory/jupyterhub-on-gke) for more secure Jupyterhub deployment.

-Secure Deployment of Jupyterhub on GKE: https://github.com/TheJacksonLaboratory/jupyterhub-on-gke.
+>> Secure Deployment of Jupyterhub on GKE: https://github.com/TheJacksonLaboratory/jupyterhub-on-gke.

 ---

-# jupyterhub-for-workshops
 Script to setup Jupyterhub for workshops

 The script creates a Kubernetes Cluster and runs the Jupyterhub helm chart (0.10.6).
 This setup does not allow users to connect to GCP resources.